-Nantes wins 2-0 at Saint-Etienne to move into 4th place
+Neymar’s two goals not enough as PSG draws 3-3 with Monaco

-PARIS (AP) — Mehdi Abeid and Ludovic Blas provided the goals as Nantes won 2-0 at struggling Saint-Etienne to move up to fourth place in the French league on Sunday.
+Mehdi Abeid and Ludovic Blas provided the goals as Nantes won 2-0 at struggling Saint-Etienne to move up to fourth place.

 Abeid put Nantes ahead in the 23rd minute with a powerful strike from outside the penalty area after Saint-Etienne’s defense failed to clear the ball properly.